 Lee Ann Roripaugh

-Lee Ann Roripaugh was was born and raised in Laramie, Wyoming.
+Lee Ann Roripaugh was born in Laramie, Wyoming in 1965 where she was raised.
 Her degrees include an MM in music history, a BM in piano performance, and an MFA in creative writing, all from Indiana University.

 Her first volume of poetry, Beyond Heart Mountain (Penguin Books, 1999), was selected by Ishmael Reed for the National Poetry Series and was also a finalist for the 2000 Asian American Literature Awards.
 She is also the author of On the Cusp of a Dangerous Year (Southern Illinois University Press, 2009); and Year of the Snake (2004).